Keyboard shortcuts

 • Disaggregate concepts :

-• Split/break down concepts into smaller ones.
+• Split/break down hard/complex concepts into smaller/easier ones.

 • Use frameworks like the ADEPT method or the IRAC method for Case Briefing in Law.